ansys/pydynamicreporting/doc/source/userguide/index.rst

 A rendering of the image object is embedded in the current interpreter.
-You can follow the same steps to create and visualize other item types.
+You can follow the same steps to create and visualize other types of items.

 To get the URL corresponding to an item, use this attribute: